d-khan/java/concurrency/lab1.md

 ## Summary

 Multiple threads running the same task can lead to incorrect results if shared data is not properly synchronized.

+## How to submit it?

+Upload your work as a Markdown file to your GitHub account and share the link on Canvas.

+## Deadline

+The deadlines are posted on the Syllabus as well as on Canvas.